-Subjective Risk Premia and Intermediary Asset Pricing: Evidence From Commodity Markets
+Subjective Risk Premia and Intermediary Asset Pricing: Evidence From Commodity Markets.

 Commodity Returns: Lost in Financialization.

 with Fahiz Baba-Yara (Indiana University); June 2024.
+[New draft coming soon].

 Abstract: The flow of institutional investors and index capital into the commodity futures market dramatically increased around 2004.
 This event is referred to as the financialization of commodity markets.
 We study how this growth in investment capital has affected average returns in the asset class by examining how average returns to popular commodity futures trading strategies have evolved over time.
 We find that about 80% of commodity futures strategies that earned statistically significant average returns pre-financialization are no more profitable afterward.
 We show that this decline in strategy returns can be wholly explained by an adverse change in the average returns to a handful of systematically priced factors in the cross-section of commodity futures.
 This result suggests that the decline in strategy returns cannot be attributed to the disappearance of mispricing.
 We further show that commodity strategies that have relatively higher exposure to the Dow Jones Commodity Index experience a significant decline in average returns.
 In robustness tests, we show that the publication of commodity strategies in the academic literature can only explain about 25% of the reduction in commodity futures strategy returns.